Ultimate Gorilla Trekking Guide

 Booking Timeline

-Book permits for shoulder seasons and arrange accommodations
+Book permits for shoulder seasons and secure lodging.

 Permit Information